-- 1. What does Frank mean by "one-shot dilemmas", "commitment problems", and the "prisoner's dilemma"?
+- 1. What does Robert Frank mean by "one-shot dilemmas", "commitment problems", and the "prisoner's dilemma"?

 (Hint: These three concepts have a lot of overlap.) - 2.
-According to Frank, how can a commitment problem be solved? - 3.
-Why does Frank believe that pursuing CSR is like cooperating in a commitment problem where others may be competitive (and "defect")? - 4.
-If taking CSR seriously comes with costs and risks in a competitive environment, why does Frank believe that businesses should still practice CSR?
+According to Frank, how may a commitment problem be solved? - 3.
+Why does Frank believe that pursuing CSR is like cooperating in a commitment problem where others may be competitive (i.e., may "defect")? - 4.
+If practicing CSR comes with costs and risks in a competitive environment, why does Frank believe that businesses should still take CSR seriously?